 - Edge Policies configuration: In order to use Kerberos with a Denodo web tool, the Group Policy may need to be configured as explained in the Configure Microsoft Edge for Windows Microsoft article.

 The following policies need to be configured (denodo.loc is used since it is the domain for this example):

 Note: The DisableAuthNegotiateCnameLookup may not be required in some scenarios.

 - (Optional) Depending on your network configuration, an additional step of swapping cname and alias name in the DNS configuration is necessary, so that nslookup resolves to dns-name rather than the actual host name.
 You may need to contact the network administrator for more information regarding this requirement.

-- Now open an Edge browser and go to http://denodovm.denodo.loc:29090/denodo-data-catalog and voilá, you will be authenticated directly:
+- Now open an Edge browser and go to a Denodo web tool, for instance, the Data Catalog, http://denodovm.denodo.loc:29090/denodo-data-catalog and voilá, you will be authenticated directly:

-- Now test in Chrome, if you get an error connecting to the Data Catalog (“s4u2self ticket must be forwardable”, “Ticket isn’t for us” among other errors), you need an additional step for using Chrome:
+- Now test in Chrome, if you get an error connecting to the web application (“s4u2self ticket must be forwardable”, “Ticket isn’t for us” among other errors), you need an additional step for using Chrome:

 - Open regedit and create the following entries in HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Google\Chrome: